abeerarshad2025/Django-for-Beginners/README.md

 ## Description & Goals

-This tutorial is about learning Django 3 web app development.
+This tutorial is about learning web app development with Django 3 framework.

 ---